 The translation was presented to King James of England, who had commissioned 54 of England's foremost scholars to produce it.
 Working at Oxford, Cambridge, and Westminster, they completed the task in about seven years.

 The Bible is a book you can understand.
 The Bible is also a book you can experience.
 This too sets the Bible apart from all other literature.
 We need to be very clear about this.
 God didn't share His Word with us simply to give us information.

 He didn't even reveal His thoughts so we could believe correctly.
 God gave us His Word to bring us into a transforming relationship with Him.
 We can read the Bible intelligently and carefully and understand what it has to say to us.

-The Bible brings us into company with the greatest men the world has ever known; gives us faithful biographies of such men as Moses, David, Solomon, Daniel, Jesus, Paul and John.
+The Bible brings us into a company with the greatest men the world has ever known; gives us faithful biographies of such men as Moses, David, Solomon, Daniel, Jesus, Paul, and John.